The Hooters: Reunited (2001–present)

 On February 28 and March 1, 2008, the Hooters again entered Elmstreet Studios to begin work on a new album.
 Accompanied by Ann Marie Calhoun on violin, the band recorded acoustic rearrangements of 12 of their previously released songs, which resulted in a double-disc set, along with the band's concerts the previous year at the Electric Factory.
 The album, Both Sides Live, was released in November 2008.

 In March 2008, the Hooters played two shows in support of Time Stand Still, which was released in the U.S. in February 2008.
 It included shows at B.B.
 King's Blues Club and Grill in New York City on March 6 and The Birchmere in Alexandria, Virginia, on March 29.
 In July 2008, the Hooters launched a European summer tour, playing shows in Norway, Sweden, Germany, and Switzerland.
 On October 23, 2009, in one of their last concerts at the Wachovia Spectrum in Philadelphia, the Hooters, Todd Rundgren, and Daryl Hall & John Oates headlined a concert called Last Call.

 In 2012 the Hooters fired their manager, Steve Mountain.

 In 2017, the Hooters released Give the Music Back: Live Double Album, and toured in Europe and played shows in the Philadelphia area.

 In May 2023, the Hooters released Rocking & Swing, an album supported by a tour of the United States with Rick Springfield, their first full U.S. tour in over a decade.

+In December 2025, the Hooters released "45 Alive", a concert album recorded at the Keswick Theater.